justinpallas/advdef-train/README.md

 # One-time setup for heavy defenses (run from the adv-it-defenses directory)
 cd external/adv-it-defenses
-advdef setup r-smoe
-advdef setup bm3d-gpu    # only if you plan to use BM3D cd ../..
+advdef setup r-smoe      # if you plan to use R-SMoE advdef setup bm3d-gpu    # if you plan to use BM3D cd ../..
 ```